mmisty/cypress-grep/README.md

 # @mmisty/cypress-grep
-The package enables filtering of tests based on tags or title, by utilizing substring or regular expressions.
+The package enables filtering of cypress tests based on tags or title, by utilizing substring or regular expressions.

 Here are key features: